 Also known as Rivulated Parrotfish, Scribble-faced Parrotfish, Tattooed Parrotfish.

-Found in large schools foraging for food over silty coastal, coral and rocky reefs in deep tide pools and over off-shore reefs rich in algae growth.
+Found in large schools, foraging for food, over silty coastal, coral and rocky reefs and in deep tide pools, over off-shore reefs rich in algae growth.

 They feed on algae and corals.

 Length - 40cm